Happiness is a form of COURage

 "Yeah, a lot of our staff will shop around and go to other startups, but they will inevitably come back to us since we prioritize HAPPINESS in the workplace," Hemal explained humbly while Neha nodded.

 After treating me to such an incredible dosa meal, and patiently explaining what each dish was, they drove me all the way back to my hotel--almost an hour's drive.
 Before I got out, Neha turned to me and presented me with a gift: "We hang this above doors to ward away evil spirits."
-It was a beautiful and ornate string of gold leaves.
+It was a beautiful and ornate string of gold leaves with Ganesha (the Hindu god of new beginnings, success, wisdom and the remover of obstacles) in the center.
 I remember thinking to myself after I profusely thanked them: How on earth did they find the time to get this gift for me?
 What an amazing couple.

 That night, back in my hotel room, reflecting on the incredible day I had had, I thought: If I had not been COURAGEOUS enough to come to Mumbai for the first time solo, if I had not been COURAGEOUS enough to attend the Corporate Happiness Bootcamp, if I had not been COURAGEOUS enough to approach Hemal and Neha at the end of the Bootcamp, I would have never experienced any of, well, anything (!).
 And my HAPPINESS level would have not been at an all time high...